mennooo/securing-ords/README.md

 Oracle APEX is perfect because you can build database-driven applications using the web browser.

-We are a wholesale company that sells clothes to online stores.
-The people that buy the clothes
+We are a an online store that sells clothes to customers.

-For this demo we build an B2C (bussiness-to-consumer) E-commerse application on top of a **Packaged App** in Oracle APEX: the **Sample Database Application**.
+For this demo we build our E-commerse application on top of a **Packaged App** in Oracle APEX: the **Sample Database Application**.
 This will be an Oracle Jet application because then it makes sence to use a REST API.
 The Oracle JET API provides the oj.OAuth authorization plugin which supports the OAuth 2.0 open protocol.

-The goal is to create a REST API for the B2C stores where they can:
+The goal is to create a REST API for the E-commerse application to let customers:
+- Create an account
 - Place new orders
 - See products
 - See order history